WA6YDQ/dbasic/Readme.txt

 Statements in this version of BASIC:
  REM, PRINT, LET, GOTO, GOSUB, RETURN, END,
  IF/THEN, FOR/NEXT/STEP, INPUT, READ, DATA,
- RESTORE, ON/GOTO, ON/GOSUB, CLEAR, STOP, DEF
+ RESTORE, ON/GOTO, ON/GOSUB, CLEAR, STOP, DEF,
+ OPEN, CLOSE, REWIND

 Expressions: a+b, a-b, a*b, a/b, a**b, -a